RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 That means the block rule has worked <br/>
 <br/>

-You have successfully implemnted Microsoft Exchange Security policies and rules! <br/>
+You have successfully implemented Microsoft Exchange Security policies and rules! <br/>